super7ramp/croiseur/doc/explanation/How-do-crossword-solvers-work.md

 ### Disclaimer

-This is a short, high level and unreviewed explanation written by a non-expert.
+This is a short, high level and unreviewed explanation of how the solvers embedded in **croiseur** work.
+Do not take everything here as necessarily correct.
 If you are looking for more thorough explanations, check out the [reference papers](#references).

 ### Generalities